 Prince William Living and Dawn Klavon published a very nice article about the book in the July issue.
 You can read it online here: https://issuu.com/pwliving/docs/pwl_07_2022/22 or pick up a hard copy at the places listed here: https://princewilliamliving.com/distribution/

 The health and safety of Trillium Center staff and members is always our top priority.
 We have been following Prince William County Emergency Management and Health District recommendations and actions regarding COVID-19.
-To help mitigate the spread of the current coronavirus pandemic, Trillium Center will be closed until further notice.
+To help mitigate the spread of the current coronavirus pandemic, Trillium Center will be open only on a limited basis until further notice.

 Trillium Center is a peer-led, private non-profit center for adults, that promotes, encourages and facilitates recovery from serious mental illness.
 Our facility gives mental and behavioral health support that includes educational, recreational, and supportive activities scheduled for each month.

 These groups provide opportunities to encourage personal growth.
 The Staff of Trillium mentors and coaches people to empower them to live a meaningful life while managing the challenges of their mental illness.

 We help to reduce the stigma of mental illness as well as reduce feelings of isolation and alienation in our stress-free stigma-free atmosphere.
 It is an emotionally and physically safe environment that we take seriously by enforcing a set of rules that focuses on behavior.

 People can watch television, play a game of cards or pool, or many other activities and connect with others while minimizing the focus on one's symptoms.
 Our classes and groups enhance one's personal journey by helping individuals understand their wants and needs.
 We help our members to see the positive in themselves and in their lives.